Cathay Pacific's Boeing 777-300ER aircraft are increasingly becoming the mainstay of the airline's fleet as its older jumbo 747s are retired.

 You'll find them on many connections from Hong Kong, especially to European destinations.

-Flights between Australia and Hong Kong use the Airbus A330, for which we've previously mapped out the best seats in Cathay's new business class, old cubicle-style business class and premium economy.
+Flights between Australia and Hong Kong use the Airbus A330, for which we've previously mapped out the best seats in Cathay's new business class, the best seats in Cathay Pacific's Airbus AA30, and the top premium economy seats.

 There are two 777-300ER configurations in Cathay's fleet.
 The first has first class ahead of business, and the second skips first entirely and puts premium economy between business and economy.

-You'll be able to tell which version you're on by how far back business goes -- if it stretches beyond row 23, that's the version with First Class.
+You'll be able to tell which version you're on by how far back Cathay Pacific business class goes -- if it stretches beyond row 23, that's the version with First Class.
 If the last row of business is row 23, that's the version with Premium Economy.

 In fairness, the great thing about Cathay's new business class is that there are very few bad seats at all.
 But there are a few especially good seats that you might want to snag if you can, and a couple to avoid.